Officials: Now is time to register to vote - Mississippi's Best Community Newspaper

 Gardner said a new statute approved by the Mississippi Legislature and signed by Gov. Tate Reeves changes some of the state’s voting rules.

-Unlike previous years when ballots were required to be received by 5 p.m. on the Monday before an election, absentee ballots will be counted as long as they are postmarked by election day, Gardner said.
+Unlike previous years when ballots were required to be received by 5 p.m. on the Monday before an election, absentee ballots will be counted as long as they are postmarked by election day and received within five days of the election.

 Other voting changes approved by the Legislature include when and where absentee ballots will be counted.
 Gardner said absentee ballots that have been received in the mail by election day will be stored and counted at the courthouse on election night.
 Any absentee votes received in the mail after election night will be counted until the following Tuesday.
 Previously, absentee ballots were delivered to individual precincts and counted after election night.

-Note: Editor’s note: The following story published in the Friday, Aug.
-7, edition of The Natchez Democrat incorrectly reported the last day to register for the Nov.
-3 election.
-The last day to register is Oct.
-5. The story has been corrected below.
-We regret the error and are glad to set the record straight.